Increased use of already busy commuter trains would be needed to reach the change of trains to HS2 at Leeds

 While some have maintained the whole Yorkshire region will receive a major boost from the high-speed railway, many believe HS2 with its very few stations and limited connectivity is an expensive luxury item, or even a 'white elephant'.
 This is especially the case when considering the practicalities of having to catch commuter trains to reach one of the few stations where you can catch an HS2 service in the first place.

 The audience for the premium line is potentially further narrowed by the likelihood of higher fares than existing, sometimes more direct if slightly slower, journeys.

 Many have spoken out for a much greater need for better commuter railways to ease Yorkshire's congestion hotspots.
 They have stated a need for better trains with more seats and more stations, while some areas now congested with road traffic have even called for reopening of some lines closed in the Beeching cuts of the 1960s.

-In calculating the expected benefits HS2 will bring when the proposed section from the Midlands to Leeds is complete in 2033, it assumes that by that time HS2 will have already been extended from Birmingham to Manchester.
+For the first time, a new Yorkshire.guide study has assessed individual cities and major towns throughout the Yorkshire region, calculating the expected benefits HS2 will bring when the proposed section from the Midlands to Leeds is complete in 2033.
+It assumes that by that time HS2 will have already been extended from Birmingham to Manchester.